Medical Schools with DEI Offices

 “Dedicated to promoting a diverse and culturally aware medical school community… Our mission is to enhance the educational environment through recruitment of a culturally diverse academic workforce, while preparing a diverse student body to become leaders in a vibrant, global society.”

-“The Office of Inclusion, Diversity, Equity, and Access (IDEA) oversees the diversity of students, faculty, and staff at Wayne State University School of Medicine.
+“The Office of Diversity and Inclusion-School of Medicine oversees the diversity of students, faculty, and staff at Wayne State University School of Medicine.
 The DEI staff innovatively promotes the recruitment and retention of those who exemplify the diversity of our global community, with a particular interest on those who are underrepresented in medicine.
 The goal is to create a rich and diverse medical school environment, which is a critical component of urban clinical excellence.
 Our pipeline programs include events and activities that promote outreach at the K-12 school level, facilitate pre-medical advising at the undergraduate level, provide local, regional, and national recruitment to support medical school admissions.”

 “The mission of the Office of Student Diversity (OSD) at Weill Cornell Medicine (WCM) is to: Promote the recruitment and retention of a talented and diverse medical and graduate student body, particularly from populations underrepresented in science (URiS) and medicine (URiM).”